midoppal/cell-population-analysis/README.md

 - `dashboard.py` rebuilds outputs when needed, generates `dashboard.html`, and serves it locally.
 - `Makefile` provides the required `setup`, `pipeline`, and `dashboard` targets.

-The scripts live in the repository root because the project is small and the assignment requires root-level execution.
-Paths are resolved relative to each script, so the workflow is reproducible without absolute local paths.

 ## Current Analysis Summary

 The response comparison uses PBMC samples from melanoma patients treated with miraclib.
 In the generated `miraclib_response_stats.csv`, no immune cell population is significant after FDR correction at 0.05.